chef/chef-web-docs/chef_master/source/delivery_manage_secrets.rst

 This should use the same encrypted data bag secret key that is distributed with the build nodes.

-If the project item does not exist, ``delivery-sugar`` will try to load the secretsi from the organization that your project lives in.
+If the project item does not exist, ``delivery-sugar`` will try to load the secrets from the organization that your project lives in.
 It will look for an item called:

 .. code-block:: javascript